top of page

 Associate Professor Elizabeth Chalmers was appointed by the NT Minister for Health as the Chairperson when the NTPMC was re-established in July 2008.
 From 2008 until 2015 NTPMC continued to administer and provide intern accreditation services to the two NT training hospitals for the Internship year.

 In February 2015, the DoH formed the Medical Education and Training Centre (METC) to facilitate and coordinate medical education and training, support Health Services with the policy and process for prevocational recruitment, lead and support workforce planning to achieve sustainable workforce in the NT and be a point of jurisdictional coordination in relation to medical staff matters (across the whole medical training and practice continuum).
 It was determined that the function of prevocational accreditation should sit in this area as it related to and could inform other prevocational medical matters.
-To maintain the governance and management of the accreditation service as independent with no undue influence or interference from DoH as the primary funding body of Accreditation, or from any other area of the community, including government, health services, or professional associations it is situated within the METC however operates the accreditation service independent of the METC reporting lines.
+To maintain the governance and management of the accreditation service as independent with no undue influence or interference from DoH as the primary funding body of accreditation, or from any other area of the community, including government, health services, or professional associations it is situated within the METC however operates the accreditation service independent of the METC reporting lines.

 Accreditation Committee

-The role of the Accreditation Committee will reflect the direction and needs of the MBA in relation to registration requirements for PGY1 doctors in the Northern Territory.
+The role of the Accreditation Committee will reflect the direction and needs of the MBA in relation to registration requirements for PGY1 and PGY2 doctors in the Northern Territory.
 A further role is to advocate for prevocational doctors and IMG’s education and training opportunities through the implementation of accreditation standards.

 Its functions are: